The History of Plain Bearings

 As we look toward the near future of bearings, we foresee many improvements, both in regard to the materials being used and the design of the bearings.
 Whether it is an FDA or EC directive 10/2011 EC-complaint material engineered for use in the food industry, or a bearing specifically designed for high load applications to compete with fiber-wound bearings, bearing materials are constantly being designed to meet the growing needs of our customers.
 Design improvements can range all the way from simple improvements, like adding a felt seal to the bearing flange to prevent dirt and dust from penetrating the shaft, to more complex innovations, like adding sensors into the bearing material itself to measure the wear rate of the bearing.
 With the rise of 3D and SLS printers, we have also begun to see a shifting away from typical bearing designs, along with new developments in tribo-coating, which allow for almost anything to have a wear surface.
 These needs and market trends will continue to drive the desire for new and specialized bearing materials as engineers keep developing exciting, new applications.

-If you would like to learn more about self-lubricating compound polymer bearings, contact your local igus® representative for a consultation or sample.
+If you would like to learn more about self-lubricating compound polymer bearings, contact an iglide expert today for a consultation or sample.